sk-/git-lint/README.rst

 TODOS and Possible Features
 ---------------------------

-* Add travis-ci configuration.
+* Add travis-ci configuration for e2e tests.
-* Add coveralls configuration.
 * Replace mock calls in test with pyfakefs.
 * Linter that uses libmagic to validate that the extension is correct.
 Many times I've seen that an image, or a compressed file has the wrong extension.